LOGIN / MY PROFILE | LOG OUT

-Paradise is a dramatic new geoscience analysis platform featuring machine learning methods for oil and gas exploration and development.
-The unique software suite enables geoscientists to rapidly analyze multiple seismic attributes and other information simultaneously, creating deeper insights from the data and resulting in several sources of value.
-Some of the features available empower the geoscientists to...
+Paradise is a dramatic new geoscience analysis software featuring machine learning technology for oil and gas exploration and development.
+The platform enables geoscientists to rapidly analyze multiple attributes and other information simultaneously, generating these sources of value:

 Attributes differ in their relative contribution to information in a given volume.
 PCA is a method of identifying those attributes that have the greatest contribution to the data and quantifying the relative contribution of each attribute.
 The PCA workflow in Paradise is applied on the attributes to assess their relative contribution to the SOM analysis.

 The SOM is a neural network based machine learning process that is applied to multiple attribute volumes simultaneously.
 Applied at full seismic resolution in Paradise, the SOM produces a non-linear classification of the data in a region designated by the interpreter.
 Regions can be delimited by time, between horizons, or above and below a given horizon in Paradise.
 The interpreter uses the 2D Colormap to analyze SOM results.
 Each hexagonal object (neuron) in the interactive 2D Colormap represents a class of data in the region and a corresponding geologic condition.
 The SOM distills greater information from the seismic response by extracting more information from multiple attributes.

 Connect with Geophysical Insights to discover upcoming products and events